-A demo in music is a track that is a rough draft example of the song.
-The demo is short for demonstration, in which the track demonstrates the idea it's going for, but needs to be fully redone for it to actually turn into a master recording.
+A demo in music is a track that is a rough draft example of the completed song.
+The demo is short for demonstration, in which the track demonstrates the idea the song is going for but needs to be fully redone for it to turn into a master recording.

-Sometimes, the recording quality of the instrumentation portion of the demo is actually great, but the singer or rapper is doing a demonstration that will need to be done over in the future.
+Sometimes, the recording quality of the instrumentation portion of the demo is actually great.
+Still, the singer or rapper is doing a demonstration that will need to be done over in the future.

 For Song Pitches

 Demos can also be sent to established artists in hopes that the artist will take the song and release it as their own.
 Many demos for these opportunities can come from songwriters and publishers looking for placements with big names.

 Underground Bands and Artists